rscopes/rescope/readme.md

 Stores data can be propagated to React Components state / props, or simple watchers. <br>
 ReScope will give synchronized results data (if possible), by instantiating theirs dependencies, or update them as soon as they are ready<br>

-When a store receives state mutations, <br>
+Next, when a store receives state mutations, <br>
 the resulting data update is propagated to the dependent stores, components and watchers.

 ### And with Scopes